methusalah/OpenRTS/README.md

 Watch <a href="https://www.youtube.com/watch?v=XjYJWFQFIVE" target="_blank">the engine in action!</a>

-# Attention !!!
-OpenRTS is searching a example project, which is using OpenRTS to realize a complete Realtimestrategy-Game.
-Like descibed above, OpenRTS is only a framework.
-But developing a framework in theory is not useful.
-So we need a example game idea with existing Models.
-Please create a issue to lets discuss it. thx.

 # How to set up?
 The project uses Gradle to support any IDE, or none.